-The running theme throughout this piece is compliance.
+The running theme throughout this piece is HR compliance.
 Take a moment and Google the word ‘compliance’ and check out the recent news.
-You will probably find some very large organizations are in the midst of multi-million dollar issues relating to compliance.
+You will probably find some very large organizations are in the midst of multi-million dollar issues relating to records and information management and compliance.
 As one lawyer put it, “In this regulatory climate the role of compliance is becoming increasingly important.”
 (Adam Kaufmann, partner at Lewis Baach PLLC)

-Since compliance impacts organizations, we’ll explore the top 6 reasons you should digitize your employee files.
-Most people probably don’t think about digitizing files when discussing compliance but the reality is, employee files, and other related documents, are subject to audits, regulations, controls, and specific retention periods, and relying on digital files instead of paper files dramatically reduces your burden of compliance.
+Since compliance impacts organizations, we’ll explore the top 6 reasons you should be digitizing your employee files.
+Most people probably don’t think about scanning employee records and personnel files when discussing compliance.
+But employee files, and other related documents, are subject to audits, regulations, controls, and specific retention periods, and relying on digital files instead of paper files dramatically reduces your burden of compliance.

 The first reason stems from one of the on-going struggles HR departments face, the inability to scale with the organization.
 Typically, an HR department is one of, if not the last department to get approval for new headcount.
 This means “doing more with less” that makes it really important to understand how your team spends its time.

-What if you could find documents in 30 seconds or less?
+What if you could find digital employee files in 30 seconds or less?

 Think about that… Imagine having all business critical documents available at your fingertips.
 Now imagine those documents in an organized and structured environment allowing for targeted results so you aren’t spending time fishing through pages of results.